kguo42/pyannz/README.md

 Test, Training, and validation data are obtained from: https://www.homepages.ucl.ac.uk/~ucapola/annz.html

+An extra notebook trained on CANDELS data has been added.

 For package dependencies, check requirement.txt or do the following interminal:

 pip install -r requirements.txt